datguypiko/Firefox-Mod-Blur/old/LibreWolf/README.md

 }
 ```

-2. And for private page (you can change -25px value for the distance from the search box)
+2. And for private page

 ```css
 CHANGE THIS CODE AROUND LINE 34